Repair and personal donations

 Heirs of Slavery is not a grant-making organisation.
 But individual members and their families are also supporting educational, cultural and other organisations in Caribbean countries and the UK.
 Please do contact us with any suggestions to add to this list.

-Some of the organisations we’re personally supporting:
+Some of the organisations we support as individuals:

 • Anti-Slavery International continues the work of the original abolitionists, campaigning for ‘freedom from slavery for everyone, everywhere, always’.

-• Black Cultural Archives is an archive based in Brixton, London, whose mission is to ‘collect, preserve and celebrate the histories of people of African and Caribbean descent in the UK’.
+Black Cultural Archives is an archive based in Brixton, London, whose mission is to ‘collect, preserve and celebrate the histories of people of African and Caribbean descent in the UK’.

 • Black Girls Hike Founded in 2019, Black Girls Hike provides a safe space for Black women to explore the outdoors.
-Challenging the status quo, and encouraging Black women to reconnect with nature, it hosts nationwide group hikes, outdoor activity days, and training events.
+Challenging the status quo, and encouraging Black women to reconnect with nature, it hosts nationwide group hikes, outdoor activity days and training events.

 • The Centre for the Study of the Legacies of British Slavery, based at University College London, is the UK’s foremost public history centre for research on the history of slavery and its aftermath.